kbinwal7/RYZEN_TECH_task1/README.md

 <h2>MUSHROOM CLASSIFICATION</h2>
 <h2>Introduction</h2>
 <h3>
   This project is aimed at building a machine learning model to classify mushrooms based on their features into edible or poisonous categories.
-It utilizes the dataset which contains various attributes of mushrooms such as cap shape, cap color, odor, etc., and their corresponding classes.<br/><hr>
+It utilizes the <a href="./mushrooms.csv">dataset</a> which contains various attributes of mushrooms such as cap shape, cap color, odor, etc., and their corresponding classes.The code is present in this <a href="./Mushroom_EP.ipynb">Jupyter notebook</a><br/><hr>
 </h3>

 <h2>Features:</h2><ul>